Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Introduction

-The goals of this paper are, on the one hand, the computation of the value $\hat{\mu}_D(\nu)$ for any non-positive at infinity divisorial valuation $\nu$ of $\mathbb{F}_\delta$ and big divisor $D$ on $\mathbb{F}_\delta$ (see Theorem \ref{Thm_mupico_nonpositive}).
-On the other hand, with the help of this computation, the explicit determination of the vertices of the Newton-Okounkov bodies of divisors $D$ with respect to flags $E_\bullet=\{Z\supset E \supset \{q\}\},$ where $Z$ is the rational surface defined by some valuation $\nu$ as above, $E$ the defining divisor of $\nu$ and $D$ the pull-back of a big divisor on $\mathbb{F}_\delta$.
-Our main results are Theorems \ref{Thm_NOBodies_specialcase} and \ref{Thm_NOBodies_nonspecialcase}, where the coordinates of the vertices are given under the assumptions of $D$ being big and nef.
-As we explain before Subsection \ref{Subsec_NOofNPIvalspec}, the case where $D$ is not nef can be deduced from the previous one.
+The goals of this paper are two-fold.
+On the one hand, to introduce (and consider) a concept of minimality for divisorial valuations of $\mathbb{F}_\delta$ (Definition \ref{Def_minimal}) and the \emph{computation of the value} $\hat{\mu}_D(\nu)$ for any non-positive at infinity divisorial valuation $\nu$ of $\mathbb{F}_\delta$ and any big divisor $D$ on $\mathbb{F}_\delta$ (see Theorem \ref{Thm_mupico_nonpositive}).
+Notice that in our situation $\hat{\mu}_D(\nu)=\sup\{t>0\, | \, D^*-tE \text{ is big on }Z\}$ where $D^*$ is the pull-back of $D$ on $Z$ and $E$ the divisor defining $\nu$.
+On the other hand, with the help of the previous computation, the \emph{explicit determination} of the vertices of the Newton-Okounkov bodies of big divisors $D$ with respect to flags $E_\bullet=\{Z\supset E \supset \{q\}\},$ where $Z$ is the rational surface defined by some valuation $\nu$ as above, $E$ the defining divisor of $\nu$ and $D$ the pull-back of a big divisor on $\mathbb{F}_\delta$.
+Our main results are Theorems \ref{Thm_NOBminimalvaluation}, \ref{Thm_NOBodies_specialcase}, \ref{Thm_NOBcasoespecial_g*=1F}, \ref{Thm_NOBcasoespecial_g*=1M0}, \ref{Thm_NOBodies_nonspecialcase} and \ref{Thm_NOBcasonoespecial_g*=1M1} where, as a consequence of an explicit calculation, we prove that the vertices of our Newton-Okounkov bodies depend only on the expression of $D$, the volume of $\nu$ and the values of the germs at $p$ of the fibre and sections on $\mathbb{F}_\delta$ whose strict transforms (together with those of the exceptional divisors) span the cone of curves.
+These values are with respect to the two divisorial valuations involved in the exceptional curve valuation $\nu_{E_\bullet}$ (see the paragraph before Definition \ref{Def_spe_nonspe_except_val}).